Geigerkind/training_presentations/rust_in_15_minutes/presentation.md

 <!-- slide -->
 <aside class="notes">
-There is a huge amount of learning ressources ranging from beginner level, via expert level to black magic.
+There is a huge amount of learning resources ranging from beginner level, via expert level to black magic.

-The official Rust website provides plenty of free learning ressources and documentation but there are also very good external sources which were created by the community.
+The official Rust website provides plenty of free learning resources and documentation but there are also very good external sources which were created by the community.
 </aside>

-## Learning ressources
+## Learning resources

 @import "images/community/ressources_1.png"{width="400px"}
 @import "images/community/ressources_2.png"{width="400px"}